programmer-2003-Egypt/Web-projects/README.md

-# 🎯 Dynamic Trivia Application
+# 🎯 Dynamic question Application

-A dynamic and interactive trivia game powered by the **Open Trivia API**, designed to deliver real-time question data with an engaging and smooth user experience.
+A dynamic and interactive question game powered by the **Open Trivia API**, designed to deliver real-time question data with an engaging and smooth user experience.

 ---